agkozak/zsh-z/README.md

 ## `COMPLETE_ALIASES`

-`z`, or any alternative you set up using `$ZSH_CMD` or `$_Z_CMD`, is an alias. `setopt COMPLETE_ALIASES` divorces the tab completion for aliases from the underlying commands they invoke, so if you enable `COMPLETE_ALIASES`, tab completion for Zsh-z will be broken.
+`z`, or any alternative you set up using `$ZSHZ_CMD` or `$_Z_CMD`, is an alias. `setopt COMPLETE_ALIASES` divorces the tab completion for aliases from the underlying commands they invoke, so if you enable `COMPLETE_ALIASES`, tab completion for Zsh-z will be broken.
 You can get it working again, however, by adding under

     setopt COMPLETE_ALIASES